Jain Beliefs On Drug And Alcohol Rehab

 - Indulging in other women

 Since substances like alcohol and drugs put the individual’s nervous system at risk of dependence, they are frowned upon.
 Addictive substances inhibit the individual’s ability to control one’s spiritual self in order to achieve mastery of one’s behavior and karma.
-In Jainism’s focus on non-violence, practitioners can go as far as avoiding processed foods and drugs as it may be unclean.
+In Jainism’s focus on non-violence, practitioners can go as far as avoiding processed foods and drugs as they may be unclean.

-Jain Drug and Alcohol Rehab
+Jain Drug And Alcohol Rehab

 Jainism emphasizes actions that enhances one’s karma and quality of life.
 Indulgences in chemicals can create a stigma in the Jain community, often creating shame in those seeking treatment.
 Thankfully, there are several treatment options offering faith-based support to people of Eastern faiths.
 Such faith-focused treatment methods may have 12-Step programs available tailored to those of a spiritual background.